Find Accommodation in South Africa

 Discovering the Northern Cape

-Kgalagadi Transfrontier Park
+Lion in Kgalagadi Transfrontier Park

-Despite being South Africa’s largest province, the Northern Cape is its most sparsely populated and looking at the almost lunar landscape, characterised by dry, rocky crags and sand it’s clear that the climate plays a large part in this.
 This is a harsh, unforgiving landscape not given to agriculture which makes it unique in South Africa.
 But amongst the arid starkness of the Karoo and Kalahari, which make up the majority of the province, there are startling flashes of life unique to the area.

 The Orange River flows along the border between this province and Namibia on its path to the sea and in this region, the dry, dusty appearance of much of the surrounding landscape is transformed into an oasis of green vegetation and cool water.
 Straddling the Orange river and combining land from both the Northern Cape and Namibia is the Ais Ais Transfrontier Park, a haven for the area's succulent plants as well as local wildlife, who coexist peacefully with local shepherds.

 Another park worth a visit is the Richtersveld, a rocky landscape, dotted with the curios “half-mens” plants, which are the stuff of local legend.
-It’s also a great spot for bird watching, and has some good 4x4 trails and hikes on offer.
+It’s also a great spot for bird watching, and has some good 4×4 trails and hikes on offer.

 Augrabies National Park, another reserve in the area, presents a very different appeal.
 This is where you will find the Augrabies Falls, which thunders over the precipice of a granite gorge, offering spectacular scenery as well as rich bird life and small game.